Table of contents

 What is a Sober Living House?

-Sober living homes are different from residential inpatient treatment centers because they don’t provide formal addiction treatment.
+Sober living homes in Austin are different from residential inpatient treatment centers because they don’t provide formal addiction treatment.
 Instead, they do provide recovery-focused housing programs to assist residents in their recovery journey.
 Some examples of such recovery-focused programs include:

 - 12-step program participation